About The Company

 Craig y Parc is a special independent school dedicated to providing high-quality education and support for children with PMLD and complex medical needs.
 We create a nurturing, inclusive, and stimulating environment tailored to meet the diverse needs of our students.
 Our mission is to empower our pupils to achieve their full potential academically, socially, and emotionally irrespective of medical needs.

-At Craig y Parc School, the HLTA is an integral part of our team.
-The HLTA supports the education and development of all pupils, assisting teachers by contributing to learning plans, maintaining pupil data, and ensuring a conducive learning environment.
-In addition, they provide invaluable support to pupils through delivering targeted interventions and supporting the wider learning support team where needed, using their experience and expertise to offer guidance and advice.
+The HLTA supports the education and development of all pupils, contributing to learning plans, maintaining pupil data, and supporting the learning environment.
+They provide support through targeted interventions and assisting the wider learning support team, offering guidance and advice based on their experience and expertise.

 Job Responsibilities